This is an iHeart podcast for our final news roundup and information overload.

 And then when they're supposed to go to court two months later, the complainants don't show up if the school doesn't show up.

-It just they just flaunt it.
+They just flaunt it.

 I don't remember the exact years.

-What how how many years were you police commissioner?
+How many years were you police commissioner?

 Okay.

-At one point it got as low as 300 a year.
+At one point, it got as low as $300 a year.

 You were a big part of making that happen.

-I I can't tell you how many guys that I know grew up that wanted to be cops, and they want no part of it anymore.
+I can't tell you how many guys that I know grew up that wanted to be cops, and they want no part of it anymore.

 I know people that are cops.